ccs-amsterdam/r-course-material/tutorials/R_test-theory_1_cfa.md

-For this tutorial, we will assess a classic reflective measurement model of psychology: The Big Five Personality Model as assessed in the International Personality Item Pool (ipip.ori.org).
+For this tutorial, we will assess a classic reflective measurement model of psychology: The Big Five Personality Model as assessed in the International Personality Item Pool (<https://ipip.ori.org>).
 Conveniently, it is included in the `psych` package and we can load it by simply calling `bfi`.
-Let’s quickly open the respective help page to assess the item formulations.
+Let’s quickly open the respective documentation to assess the item formulations.

 ``` r
 d <- bfi %>% as_tibble